dgoldman0/arcadium-main/elementarius.md

 ## Items

 Numerous items can be crafted from elements.
 Some of these items can be used as equipment.
 Others can be used to help to collect mana from the puzzles.

+### Mana Stones

-For instance, there are Air, Fire, Earth, and Water stones that increase the mana generation for getting a puzzle correct.
+There are Air, Fire, Earth, and Water stones that increase the mana generation for getting a puzzle correct.
 They come in various rarities: common, uncommon, rare, epic, and legendary.
+These items can be crafted from mana, purchased from the market, or obtained by opening mana packs.
+Lower quality stones can also be broken down for mana or combined together to create more powerful mana stones.

 ## Creature Battles & Play to Earn